JohanJacobs/Head_First_Design_Patterns/README.md

 ## Chapter 10 - State Pattern
 >**Allows an object to alter its behavior when its internal state changes.
 The Object will appear to change its class**

+## Chapter 11 - Proxy Pattern
+>**Provide a surrogate or placeholder for another object to control access to it.**
+>- Control client access to an object when acccess is restricted or a resource is needed that is expensive to use / create.
+>- RemoteProxy: Manage interaction between a client and a remote object.
+>- VirtualProxy: Controls access to an object that is expensive to instantiate
+>- ProtectionProxy: Controls access to the methods of an object based on the caller
+>- Proxy and Decorator patterns have the same structure but differ in intent.
+Proxy Control Access and Decorate adds Behaviour
+>- Proxy, as a wrapper, will increase the number of classes.

 ## OO Principles